AntonAngeloff/ANTONIX/README.md

-# ATONIX #
+# ANTONIX #
 ANTONIX OS is a hobby operating system kernel built from scratch, mainly as a thesis project at University of Rousse "Angel Kanchev", Bulgaria.

-It is written in C entirely and is designed for IA-32 architecture group.
+It is written in C entirely and is designed for the IA-32 architecture group.
 Following are the major features which the kernel supports:
  - Higher half memory model - address beyond 3GB mark is used for kernel and below is for user space.
  - Three-layer memory manager - physical memory manager, heap manager (responsible for mapping memory heaps to processes) and end-user memory manager (scatters heaps into smaller memory blocks, and provides those by malloc() and friends API)
  - Virtual file system - supports memory files, mounting of devices (by drivers) and mounting of "real" file systems to mountpoint inside the virtual file system.